-Seek input from the CAMP4W Task Force on the Climate Adaptation Master Plan for Water Implementation Strategy to culminate this current planning phase and lay out implementation timelines for the next five years.
+Seek Committee input on the Climate Adaptation Master Plan for Water Implementation Strategy to culminate this current planning phase and lay out implementation timelines for the next five years.

 Next Steps

 The Draft CAMP4W Implementation Strategy will be brought to the Board for approval in April.